 Funding Sources

-For long-term financing and investments in all segments of the Brazilian economy, the BNDES has several funding sources, presented in the chart below, not including non-borrowing liabilities:
+For long-term financing and investments in all segments of the Brazilian economy, BNDES counts on several sources of funding as presented below:

-Worker Support Fund (Fundo de Amparo ao Trabalhador - FAT)
+Worker´s Assistance Fund (Fundo de Amparo ao Trabalhador - FAT)

-FAT is a special accounting and financial fund that, according to the Federal Constitution, has at least 28% of its funds allocated to the BNDES to finance economic development programs.
+FAT is a special accounting and financial fund that, according to the Federal Constitution, must allocate 28% of its funds to BNDES to finance economic development programs.
 FAT represents the Bank’s main source of funds.

-The funds raised through this constitutional provision are identified as “Constitutional FAT” and are remunerated by the long-term interest rate (TJLP) (operations contracted by December 31, 2017), the long-term (TLP) (operations as of 2018) or international market interest rates (export financing).
-The funds not invested in financing operations are remunerated by the average Selic rate less 0.09% p.a.
+The funds raised through this constitutional provision are identified as “Constitutional FAT” and are remunerated as follows: a) by the long-term interest rate (TJLP) for operations contracted by December 31, 2017; b) the long-term (TLP) (operations as of 2018); or c) international market interest rates for export financing.
+The funds not invested in credit operations are remunerated by the average market rate (Selic) less 0.09% p.a.

-Although resources may be requested by the Fund if there are insufficient resources to pay mandatory expenses, the principal is not expected to be returned to the FAT.
+Although FAT resources may be requested by the Fund in case there is insufficient balance to pay mandatory expenses, the principal is not expected to be returned to the FAT.
 There is only the monthly payment of interest on non-invested funds and the semi-annual payment on invested funds.
 Due to these characteristics, the Constitutional FAT balance is considered as subordinated debt and part of it is included in the calculation of the BNDES’ Reference Equity.
-However, through CMN Resolution 4,679, of December 31, 2018, subsequently replaced by CMN Resolution 4,851, of August 27, 2020, the amount related to FAT recognized in the Tier II Capital of the Reference Equity was limited to the amount recorded on June 30, 2018, with a schedule of gradual reduction of 10% per year, starting January 1, 2020, until its complete exclusion in 2029.
+However, through CMN Resolution 4,679, of December 31, 2018, subsequently replaced by CMN Resolution 4,851, of August 27, 2020, the balance related to FAT accounted as Tier II Capital of the Reference Equity was limited to the amount recorded on June 30, 2018, with a schedule of gradual reduction of 10% per year, starting January 1, 2020, until its complete exclusion in 2029.

-In addition to constitutional transfers, the BNDES raises FAT surplus funds in the form of special deposits, called “FAT Special Deposits”, allocated to specific programs and sectors, previously determined and approved by the Executive Secretariat of FAT’s Decision-making Body.
-These funds are currently remunerated by the TLP, as of the release of the loans to the final beneficiaries.
-The funds not yet released to the financial beneficiaries will be remunerated by the same criteria applied to the National Treasury’s cash and cash equivalents, currently, the Selic rate.
+In addition to constitutional transfers, BNDES also raises FAT surplus funds in the form of special deposits, called “FAT Special Deposits”.
+These funds are currently remunerated by the TLP, once disbursed to the final beneficiaries.
+The funds not yet disbursed will be remunerated by the market rate (Selic).
+In this case, in addition to the remuneration, a monthly amortization is due.

-The balance of FAT funds totaled R$364.4 billion on September 30, 2022.
-Of this total, R$358.6 billion corresponded to Constitutional FAT and R$5.8 billion to FAT Special Deposits.
-During the 3Q2022, R$5.5 billion was raised from Constitutional FAT.
+The balance of FAT funds totaled BRL 408,8 billion on March 31, 2024 – BRL 404,3 billion as Constitutional FAT and BRL 4.5 billion as FAT Special Deposits.
+As of the end of 1Q24, BRL 6.9 billion was raised from Constitutional FAT.

-For more information, see Notes 11.1 and 11.2 of the BNDES’s Financial Statements in BRGAAP.
+For more information, see Notes 11.1 – 11.4 of the BNDES’ Financial Statements in BRGAAP.

 Learn more about FAT.